Helensyc/helensyc.github.io/_pages/about.md

 My past academic journey has widely spanned urbanization, human geography, public health, GIS, remote sensing, and spatial statistics, cultivating my spatial perspective and a growing enthusiasm for applying computational methods to address social challenges.
 Currently, my academic interests focus on Bayesian statistics, spatial analysis & modelling, time series analysis and public health.

-Outside of work and study, I enjoy traveling, running and yoga (table tennis and badminton are preferred too), keeping a regular diary, listening to C-pop.
+Outside of work and study, I enjoy traveling, running and yoga (table tennis and badminton are preferred too), keeping a regular diary, and listening to C-pop.

 📬 You can reach me at **224030204@link.cuhk.edu.cn**.